next-multilingual/next-multilingual/README.md

 ```
 ### Creating other pages

-Now that we learned how to create the homepage and some the details around how things work, we can easily create other pages.
-We create many pages in the [example](./example) , but here is a sample of what `about-us.jsx` could look like:
+Now that we learned how to create the homepage and some of the details around how things work, we can easily create other pages.
+We create many pages in the [example](./example), but here is a sample of what `about-us.jsx` could look like:

 ```jsx
 import { useMessages } from 'next-multilingual/messages';